serbrech/blog/_posts/2016-07-22-migrating-teamcity-to-docker-and-data-containers.md

     -a----       2016-07-22  10:56 AM            681 export.report
     -a----       2016-07-22  10:56 AM             87 version.txt

-We'll want to restore the database, and you can do that with the maintainDB.sh script from teamcity. that's in the TC container.
+We'll want to restore the database, and you can do that with the maintainDB.sh script from Teamcity.
+That's in the TC container.
 Let's see what we need :

  1. Use the volumes from our teamcity-data container
  2. Tell teamcity to use our volume folder (env variable)